SiAWorkExperience/Contact-Form/README.md

 - [https://www.w3schools.com/] - This is a very useful site for finding how to use certain syntax for HTML, CSS and JS.
 I would highly recommend it for those still learning the basics of coding in these languages.
 - [https://flexboxfroggy.com/] - This is a great game for learning how to properly manipulate CSS flexbox, providing challenged to demonstrate how flexbox can be used to manipulate on-screen elements to achieve a desired layout.

+## Reflection

+### What are you most proud of, and what would you do differently next time?
+I am most proud of being able to very closely match the appearance of the example given, providing validation using JavaScript and adding a toast message upon completing the form.
+Next time, I would work on the CSS last, as this would help me to focus on creating the content and functionality of the website first, before having to work on the aesthetics.

+### What challenges did you encounter, and how did you overcome them?
+I encountered a challenge when testing the layout of the website when viewed using a mobile phone/with a smaller resolution, as some of the input boxes remained on the same row instead of being wrapped onto a new row.
+This resulted in text boxes being crammed into a small space, making them hard to read and access.
+To overcome this, I placed these elements in a flex box and used CSS to change the flex value from 50% to 100% when the window reached a certain width, causing the boxes to be placed on a new row to adapt to the size of the window.
+For mobile devices, a meta tag was added to properly format the content.

+### What specific areas of your project would you like help with?
+How would I be able to create a gap between two items in a flex container, such as the first name and last name inputs or the two radio inputs?

 ## Author